Oracle beats outlook, shrugs off fiscal debate

 Chief Executive Larry Ellison told analysts he expected hardware systems revenue to start growing in the fiscal fourth quarter which begins March 1.

-(Reporting by Jim Finkle; Additional reporting by Noel Randewich; Editing by Gary Hill, Richard Chang and Jeremy Laurence)
+(Reporting by Jim Finkle; Additional reporting by Noel Randewich; Editing by Gary Hill and Richard Chang)